 When it comes to love, things can often appear to be more complicated than they actually are.
 And for good reason too, as there seems to be so much more at stake.
 Let’s take a look at the significance of respect in a relationship and how you can inculcate it in yours.

 While love is considered to be the basic tenet on which any intimate connection is built, respect is the foundation of any relationship.
 Love without respect has no value.
 In fact, it won’t be a stretch to say that real love cannot exist in the absence of mutual respect in relationships.

-Only when you respect your partner and they respect you will you be able to build a relationship where you both have the space to grow as individuals as well as a couple.
-Only through respect will you be able to support each other in making important decisions, and not put each other down when something goes against your wishes, expectations or values.
+Only when you respect your partner and they respect you, will you be able to build a relationship where you both have the space to grow as individuals as well as a couple.
+Only through respect will you be able to support each other in making important decisions, and not put each other down when something goes against your wishes or expectations.

 In a relationship where partners have no respect for each other, feelings are hurt and opinions ignored.
 There is no inhibition in belittling the other for the sake of one-upmanship.
 And even if both partners feel intense love for each other, they cannot build a healthy relationship in the absence of respect.

-The love and respect meaning in a relationship is closely intertwined.
+Love and respect in a relationship is closely intertwined.
 Here’s is why the importance of respect in a relationship cannot be stressed enough:

-- Through the good and bad: Respect is the foundation of any relationship because it not only helps partners stay connected during the good times but also helps them stick by each other during rough patches
+- Through the good and bad: Respect is the foundation of any relationship because it not only helps partners stay connected during the good times, but also helps them stick by each other through the rough patches

 - Respect is key to patience: Be it putting up with a partner’s flaws, fighting fair during arguments or valuing the opinions you don’t agree with, respect in a long-term relationship is key to handling the not-so-nice aspects of your partnership with patience